swapnilbadgujar132/delta_demo/README.md

 # delta_demo
-This is demo for git &amp; githum class
+This is demo for git &amp; githum class.